tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 - The last stage should be left as `save_logs`, which will copy the logs to the DVC experiment branch before the experiment ends and is pushed to the remote.
 > **Note**: The stage scripts should be able to recreate the output directories, as DVC deletes them at the beginning of each stage.

-For reproducibility, the script outputs have to be deterministic.
-Therefore you should use fixed random seeds for all random number generators in your imported libraries as shown in:
+For reproducibility, it's essential that the script outputs remain deterministic.
+To achieve this, ensure that all random number generators in your imported libraries use fixed random seeds.
+You can do this by using our utility function as follows:

 ```python
 from utils import config
 config.set_random_seeds(random_seed)
 ```
 > **Note**: This function only sets seeds for the `random`, `numpy`, `torch` and `scipy` libraries.
-Modify the function to add other devices as needed.
+You can modify this function to include seed setting for any additional libraries or devices that your script relies on.

 ## 4 - TensorBoard Metrics